dpflores/dpflores/README.md

 I'm Del Piero Flores

 Bachelor of Mechatronic Engineering at the University of Engineering and Technology - UTEC.
 Programming of industrial IoT devices using IO-Link, CAN Bus, TCP/IP technologies for mobile and on-site solutions.
-Interested in monitoring projects and autonomous systems.
+Interested in monitoring projects, industrial automation and autonomous systems.

 ### I work with...